Do you have a question you don’t see answered here? Contact me!

 When should I make airline reservations?

-Go ahead and make them!
-Writer’s Renaissance has reached its minimum number of participants and is definitely taking place.
-Please remember, however, that Writer’s Renaissance is not responsible for your airfare and will not provide any refunds of purchased airline tickets should you cancel your participation.
+Writer’s Renaissance 2014 has met its minimum number of participants to proceed, so once you register, you are free to make your airline reservations..
+Remember, Writer’s Renaissance is not responsible for your airfare and will not provide any refunds of purchased airline tickets at any time.
+We advise you to secure travel insurance.
 See the Policies page for more information.

 What happens if I have to cancel?

 Great question!
-Once you register, you will receive an welcome package with a detailed list of suggested things to bring, including attire.
+Close to the departure date, you will receive an welcome package with a detailed list of suggested things to bring, including attire.
 The short version is – comfortable shoes (but not tennis shoes unless you want to be pegged as an American from a mile away), slacks for evening, jeans (recommend dark denim), leggings, and perhaps one skirt or dress that makes you feel beautiful.
 Florence weather can be unpredictable in the spring, so plan on wearing layers.
 Cardigan sweaters or blazers work great.
 Scarves are a good idea too.